darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 There are two ways of setting the target chromaticity for your control sample:

 1. if you know or expect an arbitrary color for the control sample (for example, a gray card, a color chart, a product or a logo of a specified color), you can set its L, h and c values directly, in Lch derived from CIE Lab 1976 space,
-2. if you simply want to match the development of your reference image, set the _spot mode_ to _measure_, then enable the color-picker (to the right of the color patch) and draw a rectangle over your control sample.
+2. if you simply want to match the development of your reference image, set the _spot mode_ to _measure_, then enable the color picker (to the right of the color patch) and draw a rectangle over your control sample.
 The _input_ column will then be updated with the L, h, c values of the control sample before the color correction, and the _target_ column will show the resulting L, h, c values of the control sample after the current calibration setting is applied.

 If you reset the L, h, c values, the default value is a neutral color at 50% lightness (middle-gray) -- this can be useful to quickly set the average white balance of any image.
 If you want to match the control sample against neutral gray, you only need to reset the chroma slider because the lightness and hue settings have no effect on chromaticity for neutral grays.